brefphp/extra-php-extensions/docs/newrelic.md

 need add some extra php configuration for you License Key and Daemon Address.
 The License Key should be your New Relic account License Key to ensure this app reports to your account.
 The daemon address should be the location of a remote New Relic PHP Daemon listening for an agent connection.
-This can be ran in a layer if you desired but can lead to race conditions in cold starts.
-So a ready listening daemon running on a container or available machine is advisable.
+This can be run in a layer if desired but can lead to race conditions in cold starts.
+So a ready, listening daemon running on a container or available machine is advisable.

 You should configure your settings for the New Relic PHP Agent in `php/conf.d/newrelic-settings.ini` within your Bref application.
-This will mean your configuration of your agent is controlled in your deployed application code.
+This will mean that the configuration of your agent is controlled in your deployed application code.

 Below are some suggested configuration settings to use.